Polarimetric compressed sensing with hollow, self-assembled diffractive films: Results

 When light illuminates a larger, polycrystalline encoder area, we observe a diffracted ring also referred to as a Debye ring.
 The Debye ring and diffuse background patterns contain mixed, spatially multiplexed information, which arise from the mesostructure and the presence of nanofibers of the film.
-Figure \ref{fig:Debye} illustrates the polarization-sensitive Debye ring from PANI-HS, which enables us to differentiate RCP, LCP, and unpolarized light with an LP camera.
-This polarization-modulated diffraction does not occur with traditional colloidal structures; while the diffracted light from polystyrene spheres (PS) colloids (and most solid colloidal structures) is ring-shaped with unchanged polarization, the PANI-HS Debye ring intensity is broken and its polarization is inhomogeneous [Fig. \ref{fig:Debye}(a)].
-The hollow-sphere structure is important \cite{Retsch_2011, Baek_2020}: in fact, prior to the removal of PS, the PANI-coated, PS films exhibit trends that follow that of PS rather than PANI-HS.
+Figure \ref{Debye} illustrates the polarization-sensitive Debye ring from PANI-HS, which enables us to differentiate RCP, LCP, and unpolarized light with an LP camera.
+This polarization-modulated diffraction does not occur with traditional colloidal structures; while the diffracted light from polystyrene spheres (PS) colloids (and most solid colloidal structures) forms a uniform ring with unchanged polarization, the PANI-HS Debye ring intensity is broken and exhibits inhomogeneous polarization [Fig. \ref{Debye}(a)].
+The hollow-sphere structure is important \cite{Retsch_2011, Baek_2020}: prior to the removal of PS, the PANI-coated PS films follow the behavior of PS rather than PANI-HS.
 PS alone exhibits higher intensities in the Debye ring compared to PANI but does not transform the diffracted light polarization significantly.
-The changes in linear to elliptical polarizations are unexpected with colloidal grating structures.
-In fact, the polarization modulated diffraction is, to our knowledge, only recently reported in our work \cite{Feng2022}.
+The transformation from linear to elliptical polarizations is unexpected in {non-metal} colloidal grating structures.
+In fact, to the best of our knowledge, the polarization-modulated diffraction has only been recently reported in our work \cite{Feng2022}. {Approximately 70$\%$ of the light is transmitted and 10$\%$ of the transmitted power is diffracted into the PANI-HS Debye ring.
+The changes in polarization are sharper at the Debye ring for more ordered structures.}